 The more a company issues an email to invalid addresses the more they will hit areas called spam traps and honey pots.

 Honey Pots are emails that have never been used.
 They are not legitimate email addresses.
-They have been set up by ESPs deliberately to catch spam emails.
+ESPs have set them up deliberately to catch spam emails.
 It should never receive a single email.

-There are organizations that monitor these traps and honey pots and they create a blacklist of organizations that continually email to these traps.
+There are organizations that monitor these traps and honey pots, and they create a blacklist of organizations that continually email these traps.